PeterHackz/conv3d/README.md

 # conv3d

-A Golang library for loading and parsing .scw model and animation files used in Supercell games.
+A Golang tool for loading and parsing .scw model and animation files used in Supercell games.

 ## Disclaimer
 This project is solely for educational purposes and must not be used for any malicious intent.
 Usage of this project is the sole responsibility of the user.